Global marketing strategy is a vital component of a larger plan. It helps your business develop into new markets around the globe.

 - Global marketing can help you save money by cutting your cost.
-Focusing on standardizing allows you to achieve economies of scale in other markets.
-It also helps in the cost reductions that come with using the internet.
+Focusing on standardizing allows you to achieve economies on scale with other markets.
+It also helps cost reductions that come with using the Internet.

 What is a Global Marketing Strategy?

-A global marketing strategy is the planning phase of a company looking to expand internationally.
+A global marketing strategy is the planning phase of a company that is looking to expand.

 When entering global markets, a company must consider a few things.
-How it would handle marketing, PR, channels, and so on.
+How it would handle marketing, PR, channels, and more.
 These countries have diverse values, traditions, and languages.

 For example, suppose you’re a Western corporation attempting to sell products in Asia.
-In that case, you’ll need to figure out how to access that market by conducting market research in Asia.
+In this case, you will need to figure out how to access that market by conducting market research in Asia.

 Some aspects of your company will likely remain the same as you grow, such as your name and logo.
-Albeit companies may use different names in different countries.
+Albeit, many companies do use different names in different countries.

 Burger King ran into several difficulties when it wanted to enter Australia.
 The firm’s famous name for Australia was already trademarked by another corporation.

 Burger King offered its Australian franchisee, Jack Cowin, a list of alternate names.
-Cowin chose Hungry Jack, and Australian Burger Kings is Hungry Jack ever since
+Cowin chose Hungry Jack, and Australian Burger Kings are called Hungry Jack ever since.

 Global Marketing Strategies

-The digital revolution is becoming an essential element of global marketing strategy.
-Where you invest your cash and effort depends on the demographics and location.
-Owned, paid, and earned promotional channels make up the majority of digital strategies.
+The digital revolution is becoming an essential element of a global marketing strategy.
+Where you invest your cash and effort now depends on the demographics and location.
+Owned, paid, and earned promotional channels compromise the majority of digital strategies.